simonox/parliamentoftrees/SECURITY.md

   - Other moderate and high severity issues
 - See your package manager's audit logs and GitHub security alerts for details.

+At the moment of writing, GitHub found 14 vulnerabilities on simonox/parliamentoftrees's default branch (1 high, 9 moderate, 4 low).

 ### Recommendations
 - **Do not deploy this project to production environments.**
 - Use only for local development or non-sensitive demos.